OriR/react-docgen-markdown-renderer/README.md

 In case of `arrayOf`, `objectOf` and `oneOfType` there also exists the internal type of each value which is noted with `<>`.
 ##### I want to create my own renderer
 This is not as hard as it sounds, but there are some things that you have to know.</br>
-A renderer has an `extension` property and a `render(file, content) => String` function.</br>
+A renderer has an `extension` property and a `render(file, doc, composes) => String` function.</br>
-Once you have these two you're basically done.</br>
+Once you have these two you're basically done.</br></br>
-`react-docgen-markdown-renderer` uses `react-docgen` to generate a documentation object which helps populate the template above.</br>
+`react-docgen-markdown-renderer` expects a `react-docgen` documentation object which helps populate the template above.</br>
-It's highly recommended that you use it as well, but not that it doesn't flatten the props by default.
+It's highly recommended that you use it as well, but note that it doesn't flatten the props by default.
 Since you're writing your own renderer you won't have access to all the partials and helpers defined here, but you have the freedom to create your own!</br></br>

 For more you can always look at the code or open an issue :)